 Flowers occur either singly or in umbel-like clusters and have a tubular corolla 2 or more times as long as its diameter and longer than the 5 lobes.
 The base of the tube is usually inflated and the tube may have downwardly orientated hairs on the inside and hairs on the outside and at the edges of the lobes.
-Colours include reds, purples, yellows, greens and mixtures of these.
+Colors include reds, purples, yellows, greens, and mixtures of these.
 Flies entering the corolla may become trapped by the hairs until the flower wilts.
-The tips of the lobes are fused together to form a cage-like flower structure in many species, but are open in others.
+The tips of the lobes are fused together to form a cage-like flower structure in many species but are open in others.

 Soil: Ceropegia will grow in any type of soils.
 Add more perlite to the mix so the roots do not get too wet.
 In wetter soil mix the plant must be allowed to dry between watering.

-Fertilizer: Alway with fertilizer less is more.
+Fertilizer: Alway with fertilizer, less is more.
 A little fertilizer is helpful.
 Using too much will possibly burn the roots.

 A gritty compost is suitable, and clay pots help with drainage, especially for the species with white thickened roots which are the most susceptible to rotting and for species forming large tubers.
 Ceropegias appreciate water and a little fertilizer during warm weather, although some care with watering is required for the more difficult species.
 The vine-like species can suffer from prolonged drought.